HeuriGym: An Agentic Benchmark for LLM-Crafted Heuristics in Combinatorial Optimization: : An Agentic Framework for Heuristic Generation

 Each problem includes a domain-specific verifier and evaluator.
 The verifier ensures constraint satisfaction (e.g., dependency preservation in operator scheduling), while the evaluator calculates the cost based on the given problem objective.
 If the verifier fails, diagnostic messages are recorded.

-After each iteration, we log the LLM-generated solution, execution trace, verification result, and evaluation score.
+After each iteration, we log the LLM-generated solution, execution trace, verification result, and the objective score.
 These logs are appended to the prompt with the demonstration data in the next iteration, enabling the LLM to learn from past attempts and incrementally improve its output.